Transport in Lebanon: Ferries

 Apart from the international airport, the Port of Beirut is another port of entry.
-As a final destination, anyone can also reach Lebanon by ferry from Cyprus, or Greece or by road from Damascus, etc. The Port of Tripoli (Lebanon) is also a port of entry and ferries usually come from Taşucu, Turkey.
+As a final destination, anyone can also reach Lebanon by ferry from Cyprus, or Greece or by road from Damascus, etc. The Port of Tripoli (Lebanon) is also a port of entry.

+A ferry line connecting Tasucu to Tripoli connects Turkey to Lebanon without passing through Syria.
+However, it is mainly used for trucks and cargo.